zcorleissen/documentation/source/redis_ruby_examples.rst

 .. |checkmark| unicode:: U+2713

-The `redis-rb <https://github.com/redis/redis-rb>`_ gem is the recommended client for Redis when using the Ruby programming language.
+The `redis-rb <https://github.com/redis/redis-rb>`_ gem is the recommended client for Redis when using Ruby.

 Installation
 ------------